 Norwich’s thriving food and drinks scene includes a wide range of contemporary British and international restaurants.
 In 2015 one of the most exciting chefs in Britain joined this lively community when Great British Menu 2015 winner, Richard Bainbridge set up Benedicts restaurant.
 Located in the city centre, Benedicts has already set a new standard for creativity and quality dining.
 Read an interview with Chef Bainbridge and NUA’s Course Administrator, Rachel Catto.

 Kofra is where those in the know on coffee go.
 It is a beautiful and quiet cafe retreat just a short walk about from the NUA campus.
 The owner José De Leon Guzman’s passion for coffee is only slightly higher than his passion for creative thinking and he works endlessly on finding innovative ways to deliver great coffee concepts to his customers.
-Find out more about Kofra and José’s business concepts in an interview with him and BA (Hons) Fashion and Communication Course Leader Harriet Posner.
+Find out more about Kofra and José’s business concepts in an interview.